-The Health and Care Professions Council and its Committees
+The Health and Care Professions Council and its Committees2

-3.-(1) The Health and Care Professions Council is referred to in this Order as "the Council".

-(2) The principal functions of the Council shall be to establish from time to time standards of education, training, conduct and performance for members of the relevant professions and to ensure the maintenance of those standards.

-(3) The Council shall have such other functions as are conferred on it by this Order or as may be provided by the Privy Council by order...

-(4) The over-arching objective of the Council in exercising its functions is the protection of the public.

-(4A) The pursuit by the Council of its over-arching objective involves the pursuit of the following objectives-

-- (a) to protect, promote and maintain the health, safety and well-being of the public; - (b) to promote and maintain public confidence in the professions regulated under this Order; and

-- (c) to promote and maintain proper professional standards and conduct for members of those professions. - (5) In exercising its functions, the Council shall- - (a) have proper regard for- - (i) the interests of persons using or needing the services of registrants in the United Kingdom, and - (ii) any differing interests of different categories of registrants; - (b) co-operate, in so far as is appropriate and reasonably practicable, with public bodies or other persons concerned with- - (i) the employment (whether or not under a contract of service) of registrants, - (ii) the education or training of registrants or other health care professionals, - (iii) the regulation of, or the co-ordination of the regulation of, other health or social care professionals, - (iv) the regulation of health services, and - (v) the provision, supervision or management of health or education services.
+- 3.-(1) The Health and Care Professions Council is referred to in this Order as "the Council".3 - (2) The principal functions of the Council shall be to establish from time to time standards of education, training, conduct and performance for members of the relevant professions and to ensure the maintenance of those standards. - (3) The Council shall have such other functions as are conferred on it by this Order or as may be provided by the Privy Council by order and see also section 114ZA of the Mental Health Act 1983 (approval of courses for approved mental health professionals).4 - (4) The over-arching objective of the Council in exercising its functions is the protection of the public. - (4A) The pursuit by the Council of its over-arching objective involves the pursuit of the following objectives- - (a) to protect, promote and maintain the health, safety and well-being of the public; - to promote and maintain public confidence in the professions regulated under this Order; - (c) to promote and maintain proper professional standards and conduct for members of those professions.5 - (5) In exercising its functions, the Council shall- - (a) have proper regard for- - (i) the interests of persons using or needing the services of registrants in the United Kingdom, and - (ii) any differing interests of different categories of registrants; - (b) co-operate, in so far as is appropriate and reasonably practicable, with public bodies or other persons concerned with- - (i) the employment (whether or not under a contract of service) of registrants, - (ii) the education or training of registrants or... health care professionals, - (iii) the regulation of, or the co-ordination of the regulation of, other health or social care professionals, - (iv) the regulation of health services,...7